Ellinikon International Airport: Redevelopment

+2004 Olympic Summer Games

-After its closure, the northwest portion of the airport was redeveloped, converting aprons into a provisory Olympic complex that housed the 2004 Summer Olympics venues for canoe and kayak slalom, field hockey, baseball, and softball.
+After its closure, the northwest portion of the airport was redeveloped.
+Aprons were converted into a provisory Olympic complex that housed the 2004 Summer Olympics venues for canoe and kayak slalom, field hockey, baseball, and softball.
 Other Olympics-related upgrades to the airport included transforming one of the western hangars into the secondary arena for the basketball tournament and the fencing competition.
 During the 2004 Summer Paralympics, the arena hosted wheelchair fencing and sitting volleyball matches.
 The archery events, blind football, and CP football were held at the hockey and softball fields.

+Hellenikon Metropolitan Park

 In 2005, a team led by architects David Serero, Elena Fernandez, and landscape architect Philippe Coignet won a competition against over 300 teams of architects to design a metropolitan park on the former site of the Ellinikon Airport.
 The competition was sponsored by UIA (International Union of Architects), the Greek Ministry of Environment, and the Organization for the Planning and Environmental Protection of Athens (ORSA).
 The project was further developed in 2006 and 2007 by this team through two development phases with the planning organizations of Athens.
 By 2012, government plans to attract investors and develop the site commercially were eclipsing the proposed park, though nearby communities remained vocal about their preference for a park.
 There was also another plan to turn the airport into a coastal resort.
+The park will be the site of the Hard Rock Hotel & Casino Athens and the Riviera Tower.
+The Hard Rock Hotel & Casino will be the first integrated resort in Greece and the Riviera Tower will be a residential tower.